 Here are just a few of the undergraduate researchers who are working to change your world and your quality of life.

 Helping Doctors Spot Cancer Instantly

-Houstonian Shirley Li was inspired to dive into cancer research after her mother had a cancer scare.
+Houstonian Shirley Li was inspired to dive into cancer research after her mother had a major scare.
 Though her mother's tumor was non-cancerous, the experience is what drove Li, an undergraduate studying biochemistry at UT, to pursue a career in medicine.
 After a summer internship at MD Anderson in Houston, Li began an internship with the Livia S. Eberlin Research Group at UT.
-There, she works with the MassSpec Pen, or "cancer pen."
-Funded by UT Austin, the National Cancer Institute of National Institutes of Health, and the Cancer Prevention Research Institute of Texas, the MassSpec pen allows doctors and medical researchers to analyze tissue directly, determining where cancer growth starts and ends.
-Once the pen is available widely for hospital use, it will create a clearer and safer surgical margin for both the surgeon and patient.
+There, she works with the MasSpec Pen, or "cancer pen."
+Funded by UT Austin, the National Cancer Institute of National Institutes of Health, and the Cancer Prevention Research Institute of Texas, the device allows doctors and medical researchers to analyze tissue directly, determining where cancer growth begins and ends.

 Cutting Down Your Commute